-Of course, market researchers have been using behavioral data for years, mostly in the form of qualitative techniques, including observations or ethnographies.
+Of course, market researchers have been using behavioural data for years, mostly in the form of qualitative techniques, including observations or ethnographies.
 However, it is the advances in technology and data science that have allowed researchers to combine traditional survey data with behavioural metrics that provide a more accurate and holistic understanding of the consumer.

 Instead of thinking of humans as fully rational economic actors, behavioural science acknowledges that our time and attention are limited, and we don’t have the mental resources to process all the information around us at all times.
 So in order to make efficient decisions, we use heuristics, or mental shortcuts, which can lead us to decisions that deviate from the predictions of rationality.